CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 {{< tabs "TabID276 ">}}
 {{< tab "NCLU Commands ">}}

 The `ip route show` command shows the switch port (*main*) table.
-You can see the dataplane routing table with the `net show route vrf main` command.
+You can see the data plane routing table with the `net show route vrf main` command.

 To show information for eth0 (the management routing table), run the `net show route vrf mgmt` command: